 Correlation breakdowns occur when a previously useful cross-asset relationship stops providing a stable read on market conditions.
-The issue is not that two assets briefly move differently.
+In intermarket analysis, the issue is not that two assets briefly move differently.
 It is that the relationship no longer helps explain the broader environment with consistency.
 A pattern that had been informative starts producing mixed signals, so the relationship remains visible but loses much of its explanatory value.

-This matters because correlation is never perfectly stable even in normal conditions.
-Short-term deviations are common and do not automatically mean anything important has changed.
-A true breakdown appears when those deviations become disruptive enough that the old relationship no longer serves as a reliable frame for interpretation.
-At that point, the problem is less about whether correlation still exists and more about whether it still means what it used to mean.
+Correlation is never perfectly stable even in normal conditions.
+Short-term deviations are common and do not automatically signal a meaningful change.
+A true breakdown appears when those deviations become disruptive enough that the old relationship no longer works as a reliable interpretive frame.
+At that point, the key question is not whether some correlation still exists, but whether the relationship still carries the same market meaning.

 What makes a correlation breakdown different from ordinary noise